December 10, Last Words

 The last directions God gives to the people of Israel is to follow His laws.
 And then He tells them that He is going to send the prophet Elijah to them, the one who goes before the Messiah, preparing their hearts to receive the Messiah’s message.
 (Malachi 3:1, Isaiah 40:3)

 It is going to be a long wait before the people of Israel see part of this prophecy fulfilled.
 400 years is a long time to be waiting for something.
 But God told them what they should do while they wait for Him to act.
 They are to continue following God.
-Actually, there needs to be a revival, because many of them are not following God’s ways.
-Instead of giving God their best, they are giving Him their worst for their offerings.
-The Levites, the priests, are very corrupt.
-Men are mistreating their wives.
-And the widows and orphans are being neglected because the people are not tithing.
+Actually, there needs to be a revival, they need to return to God, which is the main topic of the book of Malachi.
+Because many of the people of Israel were not following God’s ways at the time.
+Instead of giving God their best, they were giving Him their worst for their offerings.
+The Levites, the priests, were corrupt.
+Men were mistreating their wives.
+And the widows and orphans were being neglected because the people were not tithing or taking care of them.
 God calls them to repent!

 But in the midst of all God’s reprimanding, He also says He sees those who are doing good and are trying to follow Him.